-Interior renovations can encompass a raft of different tasks, some of which may be, while others may be longer term and require professional help.
+Interior renovations can encompass a raft of different tasks, some of which may be smaller DIY endeavors, while others may be longer term and require professional help.
 In considering projects that will affect the immediate living space, it may be necessary to both plan and pace these tasks.

 The excitement of finally owning a home in Dufferin County that can be manipulated to fit a dream vision can lead to spontaneous decision making.
 This is not always advisable, as different factors such as overall cost to completion, time of year, and cohesiveness of the final vision do need to be taken into consideration.
 Large scale projects can sometimes grow exponentially, and if a buyer has just invested in a loan on the home, they may want to hold off with bigger alterations.
 This idea will also tie into image of the completed home, since concepts for single rooms may be fully formed, although this can change as a family grows and needs become different.

 The time of year can also affect both small and large scale interior projects.
 Repainting the walls while the home is closed up for the winter may be manageable with good ventilation, but varnishing wood surfaces could become unpleasant in these conditions.
 Planning according to the three key factors can save a lot of time and money, and can also lead to a better outcome.